-It's been hot! the highest temperatures may have passed for now but it can still be difficult to work, rest and play in this hot weather.
+It's super hot! well by UK standards anyway.
+And even as the highest temperatures pass after a heatwave it can still be difficult to work, rest and play in hot weather.
 And as for a good night's sleep...

 The experts at the Good Housekeeping Institute recommend creating a crosswind, which essentially gets the hot air out and the cool air in.

-'First, keep your windows, doors and blinds shut during the day to avoid hot sun beating down into your house.
-Then, during the evening, open your windows and place one fan facing out of your window, so it pushes the heat out'.
+'First, keep your windows, doors and blinds shut during the day to avoid the hot sun beating down in to your house.
+Then, during the evening, open your windows and place one fan facing out of your window, so it pushes the heat out.